The Best Soups for Fighting a Cold (So You Can Feel Better Fast!)

 Carrot Ginger Soup

-This light, flavorful carrot ginger soup is vegan!
-It's made with pantry staples and comes together in a hurry, yet always seems to impress.
-Fresh ginger makes a big difference—and what isn't used can be wrapped tightly and tossed in the freezer to use later. —Jenna Olson, Manchester, Missouri
+This light, flavorful carrot ginger soup is vegan.
+It's made with pantry staples and comes together in a hurry, yet it always seems to impress.
+Fresh ginger makes a big difference—and what isn't used can be wrapped tightly and tossed in the freezer for later use. —Jenna Olson, Manchester, Missouri

 Bean Counter Chowder